 The big questions are: Will people pay for this, when most are probably already paying for a subscription to a general streaming service too, which this isn’t a direct replacement for?
 (In short: “Why can’t we just plug Spotify in?”)

-Commercially, that’s easy enough to explain: Broadly, Beatport and Beatport LINK have grown out of the electronic music scene, and you can get loads of music there you won’t find elsewhere, from myriad independent labels.
+Commercially, that’s easy enough to explain: Broadly, Beatsource and Beatport have grown out of the electronic music scene, and you can get loads of music there you won’t find elsewhere, from myriad independent labels.
 If you’re looking for every sub-genre of house, techno, trance and so on, Beatport is for you.
 It is an established ecosystem for and of itself, and all the better for it.
 But there ain’t no Madonna.

-Conversely, Beatsource LINK is a mainstream streaming service, tapped into the major labels, and more suited to mobile, open format, pop, party and bedroom DJs who are more interested in playing today’s big hits across its genres of dance, hip hop, pop, R&B, Latin and reggae/dancehall.
+Conversely, Beatsource is a mainstream streaming service, tapped into the major labels, and more suited to mobile, open format, pop, party and bedroom DJs who are more interested in playing today’s big hits across its genres of dance, hip hop, pop, R&B, Latin and reggae/dancehall.

 Where are the DJ edits?